 An addicted parent's detachment or impaired judgment can (and does) more often lead to child abuse.
 Because addict's children are more often neglected or abused, the pain built up in their life will push them to cope with it the only way they've seen how: substance abuse.

-All these hallmarks of an addicted parent's child-raising habits will make it far more likely for the children to become addicts at a young age.
+All these hallmarks of an addicted individual's parenting style will make it far more likely for the children to become addicts at a young age.

-In addition to being more likely to abuse substances, a child of addicted parents is also more prone to:
+In addition to being more likely to abuse substances, a child of parents addicted to drugs or alcohol is also more prone to physical and mental health problems like:

 They will also develop unhealthy views of family and relationships.
 They may have trust and people-pleasing issues that may compel them to seek out other dysfunctional relationships to feel normal.
 This is why children of substance-abusing parents often date or marry substance abusers.